kingfrancis03/book-application/README.md

    - **Query Params:**
      - `longitude`
      - `latitude`
-     - `proximity`: range of distance to be search within the area
+     - `proximity`: range of distance to be search within the area measured by kilometer
    - **Response:**
      - `200 OK`: Successful response.
      ```json